 - Respondent: An individual alleged to have committed acts in violation of this policy, sometimes referred to as "accused."
-Under Title IX, respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - Parenting Students: Students who are the biological mother or biological father of a child, regardless of their marital status. - Pregnancy: Pregnancy at any stage, including childbirth, breastfeeding, pregnancy-related medical condition, false pregnancy, termination of pregnancy or recovery therefrom. - Protected Categories: California Education Code and Penal Code identify protected categories that, though stipulated independently, are not mutually exclusive.
-Sexual harassment can violate both Penal Code and Education Code: - California Education Code §220 Applicability to Educational Institutions No person shall be subjected to discrimination on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in §422.55 of the Penal Code in any program or activity conducted by an educational institution that receives, or benefits from, state financial assistance or enrolls pupils who receive state student financial aid. - California Education Code §200 State Policy; Declaration of Purpose as it Relates to Protected Categories It is the policy of the State of California to afford all persons in public schools, regardless of their disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in §422.55 of the Penal Code, equal rights and opportunities in the educational institutions of the state. - O California Penal Code §422.55 Hate Crime and Victim Characteristics or Protected Classes Indicated For the purposes of this title, and for purposes of all other state law unless an explicit provision of law or the context clearly requires a different meaning, the following shall apply: "Hate crime" means a criminal act committed, in whole or in part, because of one or more of the following actual or perceived characteristics of the victim: disability; gender; nationality; race or ethnicity; religion; sexual orientation; and association with a person or group with one of more of these actual or perceived characteristics. - Sex: The biological condition or quality of being female or male. - Sexual Orientation: A person's emotional and/or sexual attraction to another person based on the gender of the other person.
-Common terms used to describe sexual orientation include, but are not limited to, lesbian, gay, heterosexual and bisexual.
-Sexual orientation and gender identity are different. - Sexual Assault: Sexual harassment can also be very specific conduct outlined under the Clery Act or Violence Against Women Act.
-These particular acts are considered severe enough in that only one such incident may be considered sexual harassment.
-The following are a list of conduct that may constitute sexual assault: - o Sex Offenses, Forcible-Any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent. - o Forcible Rape-(Except Statutory Rape which is later included) The carnal knowledge of a person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her temporary or permanent mental or physical incapacity. - o Forcible Sodomy-Oral or anal sexual intercourse with another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.
+Under Title IX, respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - •Retaliation: Intimidation, threats, coercion, or discrimination against any person by the recipient, a student, or an employee or other person authorized by the recipient to provide aid, benefit, or service under the recipient's education program or activity, for the purpose of interfering with any right or privilege secured by Title IX or its regulations, or because the person has reported information, made a complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under the Title IX regulations. - Parenting Students: Students who are the biological mother or biological father of a child, regardless of their marital status. - Pregnancy: Pregnancy at any stage, including childbirth, breastfeeding, pregnancy-related medical condition, false pregnancy, termination of pregnancy, or recovery therefrom. - Protected Categories: California Education Code and Penal Code identify protected categories that, though stipulated independently, are not mutually exclusive.
+Sexual harassment can violate both the Penal Code and Education Code: - California Education Code §220 Applicability to Educational Institutions No person shall be subjected to discrimination on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in §422.55 of the Penal Code in any program or activity conducted by an educational institution that receives, or benefits from, state financial assistance or enrolls pupils who receive state student financial aid. - California Education Code §200 State Policy; Declaration of Purpose as it Relates to Protected Categories - It is the policy of the State of California to afford all persons in public schools, regardless of their disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in §422.55 of the Penal Code, equal rights and opportunities in the educational institutions of the state. - California Penal Code §422.55 Hate Crime and Victim Characteristics or Protected Classes Indicated - For the purposes of this title, and for purposes of all other state law unless an explicit provision of law or the context clearly requires a different meaning, the following shall apply: "Hate crime" means a criminal act committed, in whole or in part, because of one or more of the following actual or perceived characteristics of the victim: disability; gender; nationality; race or ethnicity; religion; sexual orientation; and association with a person or group with one of more of these actual or perceived characteristics. - Sex: The biological condition or quality of being female or male. - Sexual Orientation: A person's emotional and/or sexual attraction to another person based on the gender of the other person.
+Common terms used to describe sexual orientation include, but are not limited to, lesbian, gay, heterosexual, and bisexual.
+Sexual orientation and gender identity are different.